Rizzler Sports Logo

 GameDayPurposePitching Approach

-Game 3Sunday morningBracket eliminationStarter C or fresh Starter A (if rested)
+Game 3Sunday morningBracket eliminationStarter C, kept fresh on Saturday

 The key decision is game one's pitch budget.
 Every pitch your ace throws in game one reduces your options for the rest of the weekend.